cybozu-go/sabakan/docs/image_management.md

 Sabakan handles these requests from iPXE as follows:

 1. Retrieve an image index from etcd.
-2. Choose the newest image in the index.
+2. Choose the most-recently-uploaded image in the index.
 3. Look for the image in the local directory.
 4. If the image is found, then return it in the response.
-5. If not, choose the next newest image in the index.
+5. If not, choose the next recently-uploaded image in the index.
 Go to 3.